 Evidence issues arise in criminal and in civil proceedings; and they arise in both the pretrial phase of a matter and at trial.
-Our goal in this course will be several fold: (i) first, as with virtually all law school courses, we will learn and understand "the rules," both federal and California, as well as the interpretative case law; (ii) we will practice applying the rules to real life practice problems (of which there are approximately 120 in our text); and (iii) in the process, we will exercise that most important of all lawyer skills, imagination, in creating arguments for and against the admissibility of particular evidence.
+Our goal in this course will be several fold: (i) first, as with virtually all law school courses, we will learn and understand both Federal and California "rules", as well as the interpretative case law; (ii) we will practice applying the rules to real life practice problems (of which there are approximately 120 in our text); and (iii) in the process, we will exercise that most important of all lawyer skills, imagination, in creating arguments for and against the admissibility of particular evidence.

 Because of time limitations, some evidence topics will not be addressed at all, such as presumptions and judicial notice.
 These are, however, important areas of evidence law.
 Students can obtain a basic understanding of these topics from Lilly's Principles of Evidence - Concise Hornbook Series, a respected and concisely written hornbook (see infra "Recommended Text").
-After completing the current survey course, students should develop a more refined understanding and mastery of these and other evidence issues by taking one or more advanced evidence electives such as Evidence Practice and Criminal Evidence.
+After completing the current course, students can develop a more refined understanding and mastery of these and other evidence issues by taking one or more advanced evidence electives such as Evidence Practice and Criminal Evidence.
 Consult the W.S.C.L.
 Catalogue for course descriptions.

-It is expected that when you have completed this course, you will be able to: i) demonstrate knowledge of substantive evidence law; ii) argue the admissibility of evidence in different contexts by applying the evidence rules that you have learned; iii) able to identify the evidentiary issues implicated in any fact pattern and be able to apply the learned rules to reach the appropriate conclusions about the admissibility of the evidence at issue; iv) able to effectively communicate the issues involved, the legal argument and the proper analysis both verbally and in writing; v) able to identify the legislative history and social policy behind each of the evidence rules.
+It is expected that when you have completed this course, you will be able to: i) demonstrate knowledge of substantive evidence law; ii) argue the admissibility of evidence in different contexts by applying the evidence rules that you have learned; iii) identify the evidentiary issues implicated in any fact pattern and apply the learned rules to reach the appropriate conclusions about the admissibility of the evidence at issue; iv) effectively communicate the issues involved, the legal argument and the proper analysis both verbally and in writing; v) identify the legislative history and social policy behind each of the evidence rules.